Field-First Software for Tracking Customers: 2026 Guide

 The first filter is mobile usability.
 If the rep needs too many taps to check in, update status, add notes, or attach proof, adoption will crater.
 Field software has to work at curbside speed.

 The second filter is offline reliability.
-This isn't optional for rural territories, utilities, maintenance crews, or any team working inside dead zones.
-According to Emerline's field intelligence overview, 70% of field service reports cite connectivity loss as a top compliance risk, but only 15% of tracking platforms provide SLA-backed offline syncing with AI route re-optimization upon reconnection.
+This isn’t optional for rural territories, utilities, maintenance crews, or any team operating where connectivity is spotty.
+Emerline’s field intelligence overview notes that 70% of field service reports cite connectivity loss as a top risk, yet only 15% of tracking platforms offer SLA-backed offline syncing with AI route re‑optimization upon reconnection.
 That gap can reduce task throughput by up to 25% in rural markets.
-If a vendor gets slippery on offline sync, move on.
+If a vendor gets slippery on offline sync, move on.4

 Field‑first software evaluation criteria